 I want to take my Influencer Outreach to the next level by doing interviews with key players in my niche.
-I’ve thought of podcasting, but I believe that words on a page are more powerful than audio, simply because words on a page get ranked in Google.
-So I’ll probably go for text interviews rather than podcast interviews.
+I have thought of podcasting, but I believe that words on a page are more powerful than audio, simply because words on a page get ranked in Google.
+So I will probably go for text interviews rather than podcast interviews.

 What is your favorite quote and why?